vatesfr/xen-orchestra/@xen-orchestra/lite/README.md

 ### Icons

-This project is using Font Awesome Pro 6.
+This project is using Font Awesome 6 Free.

 Here is how to use an icon in your template.